rm-hull/bme280/README.rst

 GPIO pin-outs
 -------------
-The SSD1306 device is an I2C device, so connecting to the RPi is very straightforward:
+The BME280 is an I2C device, so connecting to the RPi is very straightforward:

 P1 Header
 ^^^^^^^^^